About Summer Internship in Medicine (SIM)

 Students must possess a strong basic science background with some clinical exposure to date and must be in good academic standing in order to participate.
 From the SIM experience, they will develop an understanding of rural care and its professional interdependencies.
 SIM gives students an opportunity to see and participate in the overall care available in a rural community.
-Placement is determined after registration and interviews are complete.
+Placement is determined after registration is complete.
 After placement, students work directly with the hospital/clinic personnel to coordinate their schedule.
 A final paper summarizing and reflecting upon the experience is required to complete the course.

 Experiences During SIM